lmomoy/lmomoy.github.io/_pages/about.md

 I am pursuing Ph.D. degree in School of Mechanical Science and Engineering, Huazhong University of Science and Technology under the supervision of <a href="http://mse.hust.edu.cn/info/1145/1413.htm">Youping Chen</a>.
 Previously, I received my M.S. degree in School of Mechanical Science and Engineering, Huazhong University of Science and Technology under the supervision of <a href="http://mse.hust.edu.cn/info/1145/1415.htm">Jingming Xie</a> (2021), and B.S. degree in Hubei University of Technology (2019).

-My current research interests is computer vision including object detection, image segmentation and multimodal fusion for autonomous driving.
+My current research interest is computer vision including object detection, image segmentation and multimodal fusion for autonomous driving.

 <!-- # 🔥 News